WenchenLi/fullstackUdacity/gameBackend/README.md

 User can get the leaderboard by with api 'get_high_scores' , and get oneself's ranking with 'get_user_rankings'

+Score are kept as: each won game count as 1 point towards the leaderboard, rank is calculated based on the score.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.